ram6ces/HMAE/README.md

 # HMAE
-A food dispenser for fish feed
+A food dispenser for fish feed distribution